Skip to contents

 Click for mathematical details

-The Nyström approximation uses the fact that a positive semi-definite kernel matrix K can be approximated as:
+The Nyström approximation uses the fact that a positive semi-definite matrix K can be approximated as:

 KKnmKmm1KmnK \approx K_{nm} K_{mm}^{-1} K_{mn}

-where: - KmmK_{mm} is the m × m kernel matrix between landmarks - KnmK_{nm} is the N × m kernel matrix between all points and landmarks
+where: - KmmK_{mm} is the m × m matrix between landmarks - KnmK_{nm} is the N × m matrix between all points and landmarks

 The eigendecomposition of this approximation can be computed efficiently: 1.
 Compute eigendecomposition of Kmm=UmΛmUmTK_{mm} = U_m \Lambda_m U_m^T 2.
 Approximate eigenvectors of K as: UKnmUmΛm1/2U \approx K_{nm} U_m \Lambda_m^{-1/2}